1789 New Nation Tribute Button, TRB 26

 GWI 26 THE LIBERTY CAP ON A POLE WITH THE INAUGURAL YEAR: This button was Hand Engraved on a plain thin colonial copper planchet.
 The Size for GWI 26 is 34mm, and has a R-6 Rating.
 This is a flat one-piece button with a loop shank.
 The button’s pattern depicts a two-dimensional design of a Liberty Cap on a Pole, with the inaugural year, “1789” below.
 The year is etched in wide Arabic Style Numbers.
 For added artistry, the engraver etched small squiggly lines around the outside of the Pole, around the perimeter of the Liberty Cap, and inside of the 1789 Year Date.

 Since a second specimen was claimed to be found, I can only surmise two possibilities.
 Another was fashioned for a friend, or at one point a steel die hub was cut and a limited number of them produced.
-The Liberty Cap on a Pole was probably one of the most inspiring images during colonial and post-colonial era in America.
+Then hand etched afterward.
+The Liberty Cap on a Pole was a symbolic rally-cry for liberty and independence.
 My historical research indicates that the Sons of Liberty used this symbolism in the early 1770’s.
 In a state official government capacity, the design was used on the paper notes for the state of Georgia, and then was later adopted by the Pennsylvania Council of Safety in 1776.
 This symbol was used on their official wax seal for various board declarations and ratifications when members would meet.
 One theory is that this button was probably worn by one of the members on the Committee of Safety in Philadelphia.

 ~ Celebrating America as A New Nation ~